hwmcc/hwmcc.github.io/2024/index.md

 2. Word-level with arrays
 3. Bit-level with mandatory safety certificates

-Note that for 3) we will translate the word-level benchmarks from 1) and 2) to AIGER bit-level benchmarks.
+Note that for 3) we will translate the word-level benchmarks from 1) to AIGER bit-level benchmarks.

 As in previous years, the word-level track is based on the BTOR2 format, which